 Ingredients

-Canned diced tomatoes: It's very important that you buy no salt added diced tomatoes.
-Otherwise, your salsa will no longer be lower sodium (and it will likely be too salty).
+Canned diced tomatoes: Be sure to buy no-salt-added diced tomatoes.
+Otherwise, your salsa will no longer be lower sodium (and it will likely be salty).

-I typically buy whatever diced tomatoes are on sale to always have in the pantry.
-The great thing about using canned tomatoes in this easy salsa is that you can make this salsa year round and not have to worry about finding fresh, high quality tomatoes.
+The great thing about using canned tomatoes in this easy salsa is that you can make this salsa year-round and not have to worry about finding fresh, high-quality tomatoes.

-As noted below in the substitutions, you can also easily use fresh tomatoes in place of the canned.
-However, I recommend using them only when the tomatoes are in season.
+As noted below in the substitutions, you can also easily use fresh tomatoes in place of canned ones.
+However, I recommend using them only when tomatoes are in season.

 - Garlic, 3 cloves: $0.18